 In part one, I compared the experiences of my travels to Bedford, UK in 2017 and Ghana in 2018 by their value in social capital.
 I realized I had been measuring the value of travel by asking which place could afford me a greater opportunity to align myself with my white counterparts.
 I know, this sounds ridiculous, right?
 Well, it’s actually more common than we would like to admit.

 What would our lives be if we had never encountered the hand of colonization?
-This is the question I was left pondering in part I. Before travelling to Ghana, I am almost certain I would have answered this by conjuring memories from National Geographic documentaries of yellow ochre safaris, nude tribesmen jumping, cheetahs mercilessly hunting antelope, and mud brick huts in locations that only a military grade GPS could find.
-Now, having traveled to only one of the continents many diverse countries, I am embarrassed to admit that I had ever thought this way; even worse to know that I thought this of my own people.
-I was given a flattened, two dimensional restriction of what life outside of white culture is like and I actually believed it to be a reasonable answer to that question.
+This is the question I was left pondering in part I. Before traveling to Ghana, I am almost certain I would have answered this by conjuring memories from National Geographic documentaries of yellow ochre safaris, nude tribesmen jumping, cheetahs mercilessly hunting antelope, and mud-brick huts in locations that only a military-grade GPS could find.
+Now, having traveled to only one of the continent’s many diverse countries, I am embarrassed to admit that I had ever thought this way; even worse to know that I thought this of my own people.
+I was given a flattened, two-dimensional restriction of what life outside of white culture is like and I actually believed it to be a reasonable answer to that question.

 “Show a people as one thing, as only one thing, over and over again, and that is what they become.”Chimamanda Ngozi Adiche

 In my experience, to be African American is experience inherited displacement.
-It is difficult reconnect with to our African identity because of how far removed we are from it.
-I understand how present day African Americans can have no desire for reconnecting.
+It is difficult to reconnect with our African identity because of how far removed we are from it.
+I understand how present-day African Americans can have no desire for reconnecting.
 Even so, I believe it is crucial to obtain knowledge of our history that existed before the transatlantic slave trade.
 It is a disadvantage to us as a people to begin our storyline with how we were seen and not with how we saw ourselves.
 To only tell stories of Europeans is to tell all other ethnicities that their space in this world is insignificant.
-Even in present day, African Americans continue to occupy space in a reality that was, and still is, explicit in it’s attempt to discharge them.
+Even in the present day, African Americans continue to occupy space in a reality that was and still is, explicit in its attempt to discharge them.
 Thus, African American culture has evolved into a beautiful collage of cultures.
-It is amalgamation of our collective attempt to assimilate into the more powerful British, French, and Spanish cultures that wrestled over the Americas, as well as our efforts to maintain connection to our Homeland identity through cultural traditions of language, food, music and more.
+It is the amalgamation of our collective attempt to assimilate into the more powerful British, French, and Spanish cultures that wrestled over the Americas, as well as our efforts to maintain a connection to our Homeland identity through cultural traditions of language, food, music, and more.